MichaelCurrin/mkdocs-quickstart/README.md

 This repo also doubles as a template to create a new project from.
 Click the button at the top.

 Change the content and theme to suit your needs, based on the tutorial site or the MkDocs site.

+## Why use MkDocs?

+If you're new to MkDocs, look at the tutorial added on this project's site, otherwise go to the MkDocs documentation.

+This project provides a way to write your docs in markdown and build a professional-looking docs site on top of it, without having to write HTML or CSS code and using a selection of themes.
+While MkDocs CLI has functionality to deploy from a local command-line, this project makes deploying effortless by using GitHub Actions to build and deploy the site to a `gh-pages` branch and GitHub Pages to serve the site.

+Compared with Jekyll and Docsify, I found the MkDocs code is much lighter to setup and changing themes is much easier than Jekyll.
+Also you get the benefits SEO which Docsify doesn't have.
+And it includes a search bar using JS.

 ## Contributing